UmeshBabu7/Blog/README.md

 # Blog Project - Django

-A full-featured blog application built with Django that allows users to create, read, update, search blog posts with image thumbnails, searching and pagination.
+A full-featured blog application built with Django that allows users to create, read, update, search blog posts with image thumbnails and pagination.

 ## Features